natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 * An **Animator Controller**,
 * and several **Animation Clips** to be managed by the controller.

 Right click inside the Animation folder in your Assets, and create an Animator Controller.
+Name it `MarioController`.

 ![animatorcreate](https://www.dropbox.com/s/7h9rz8w0bwuoc9q/1.png?raw=1)

+Then, add an Animator element to Mario, and load `MarioController` as the Animator controller.
+Open the Animation tab so you can see some kind of state machine.
+This will the place for us to dictate which Animation Clip to play under certain conditions.

 # Checkoff

 ![checkoff2](https://www.dropbox.com/s/uhdirkzz1q9dr55/checkoff2.gif?raw=1)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxMTk1NjQyNywxODQzMjA1NDY2LC0xMj
+eyJoaXN0b3J5IjpbMTYwODUxOTI1OCwxODQzMjA1NDY2LC0xMj
 U4NTYyMTMyLC0xODU0NTMzNjg2LDY2NDcwMTE3NiwtMTQ5Mjkz
 NDk2NiwzMTQ5MDk0NjgsLTMzODQ3Nzg3NSwtMjAxMDY1NTc4MS
 wtMzY2MDg2NzkwLDk1NzczNTk5MV19